How to Price a Rental Property: What First-Time Landlords Need to Know

 3. Factor in expenses: Total cost of ownership (TCO) should be considered, which involves tallying up costs like mortgage payments, property taxes, maintenance, and potential property management fees.

-4. Adjust for features & amenities: If the property has unique features such as energy-efficient appliances, on-site amenities, or proximity to essential services, these can influence the rental rate.
+4. Adjust for features and amenities: If the property has unique features such as energy-efficient appliances, on-site amenities, or proximity to essential services, these can influence the rental rate.

-5. Regularly review & adjust: Given the dynamic nature of real estate markets, periodic assessments ensure your rates are aligned with current trends.
+5. Regularly review and adjust: Given the dynamic nature of real estate markets, periodic assessments ensure your rates are aligned with current trends.

 Gemma Smith